Wilhelm Furtwängler: Relationship with the Nazis

 Furtwängler never joined the Nazi Party.
 He refused to give the Nazi salute, to conduct the Horst-Wessel-Lied, or to sign his letters with "Heil Hitler", even those he wrote to Hitler.
 Prieberg has found all the letters from the conductor to the dictator: these are always requests for an audience to defend Jewish musicians or musicians considered to be "degenerate".
 The fact that he refused to sign them "Heil Hitler" was considered a major affront by the Nazi leadership and explains why many of these requests for a hearing were refused.
-However, Furtwängler was appointed as the first vice-president of the Reichsmusikkammer and Staatsrat of Prussia, and accepted these honorary positions to try to bend the racial policy of Nazis in music and to support Jewish musicians.
+Furtwängler was, however, appointed as the first vice-president of the Reichsmusikkammer and Staatsrat of Prussia, and accepted these honorary positions to try to bend the racial policy of Nazis in music and to support Jewish musicians.

 For concerts in London and Paris before the war, Furtwängler refused to conduct the Nazi anthems or to play music in halls adorned with swastikas.
 During the universal exposition held in Paris in 1937, a picture of the German delegation was taken in front of the Arc de Triomphe.
 In the picture, Furtwängler is the only German not giving the Nazi salute (he has his hand on his shoulder).
 This picture was suppressed at the time.
 The photo was, however, carefully preserved by the Gestapo, providing new proof that Furtwängler was opposed to Nazi policy.